-The legislators who modified the PNDT in 2003 believed that the act of sex selective female abortion was morally wrong.
-The ethical foundations of the PCPNDT (and its forerunners) is rooted in the principles of non-maleficence (the act of not doing harm) and justice.
-Even though the pregnant women herself is often not directly harmed at the time of a sex determination ultrasound or abortion, the law aimed to prevent harm to the unborn female fetus and societal ills that can emanate from skewed sex-ratios.
-Allowing sex selective abortions predisposes to a future where women can be at greater risk of various forms of injustice – like sex trafficking – due to their decreased numbers in the general population.
+The legislators who modified the PNDT in 2003 believed that the act of sex selection (and subsequent acts) was morally wrong.
+The ethical foundation of the PCPNDT is rooted in the principles of non-maleficence (the act of not doing harm) and justice.
+Even though the pregnant women herself is often not directly harmed at the time of a sex determination ultrasound, the law aimed to prevent harm to the unborn female fetus and societal ills that can emanate from skewed sex-ratios.
+Allowing sex selective practices predisposes to a future where women can be at greater risk of various forms of injustice – like sex trafficking or gender violence – due to their decreased numbers in the general population.
 India’s turn in this legislative direction mirrored that of other nations (1, 5, 6) including neighbors with similar cultural drivers like China (7-12) where concerns about ultrasound abuse have also been voiced (13).

 However, enforcement of the law required a different approach, guided less by ethics and more by pragmatism.
 While data is not available about the conversations within the government about how this law moved from paper to action, we can conjecture based upon how it is enforced.

 The Medical Termination of Pregnancy Act, 1971 law gives a woman the right to an abortion up to twenty weeks gestational age under a number of circumstances in India (14).
-Sex selective abortions could not be curtailed in this way.
+Sex selective practices could not be curtailed in this way.
 Legal experts have long known the difficulty of obtaining convictions based upon a person’s motivations.
-The easiest, most direct way to limit sex selective abortions would be to curtail prenatal sex determination.
-Throughout India (and, indeed, the world) in-utero sex determination is largely performed by ultrasonography since the 1990’s; a pragmatic approach is to police the use of this technology.
-Consequently, only a small subset of medical professionals is allowed to perform ultrasound examinations: radiologists (the only group of doctors allowed to perform ultrasounds based solely on their degree qualifications) and obstetricians completing a six-month ultrasonography training course at selected training sites (15).
-The sale of all ultrasound machines must occur through designated vendors and only to these qualified parties (1).
-(16, 17).
+The easiest, most direct way to limit sex selective abortion is prohibition of prenatal sex determination.
+Throughout India (and, indeed, the world) in-utero sex determination is largely performed by ultrasonography since the 1990’s.
+Thus, a pragmatic approach is to police the use of this technology.
+Regulation of the Law allowed only a small subset of medical professionals to perform ultrasound examinations: radiologists (the only group of doctors allowed to perform ultrasounds based solely on their degree qualifications) and obstetricians completing a six-month ultrasonography training course at selected training sites (15).
+The sale of all ultrasound machines was restricted through designated vendors and only to these qualified parties (1).
+The PCPDNT applies fully to all private, government and civic run hospitals (16, 17).

 From a regulatory perspective, this decision was an absolute coup.
 The six-month training course was so long that it would be difficult for many full-time employed obstetricians to complete.
 Consultant radiologists are employed in diagnostic centers and hospitals generally found in urban areas.
 Within the government healthcare system, the smallest city that would offer a radiologist position is a district hospital.
 This would mean that one would only find radiologists in larger towns or cities and essentially eliminate the need to carefully police large swathes of rural regions of the country.

 One can hardly fault legislators for taking a practical approach in turning this law into reality.
 Unfortunately, it was those large swathes of rural India that most stood to benefit from other aspects of diagnostic ultrasonography.
-In so doing, the PCPNDT created a pressing justice issue – access to an appropriate healthcare technology.
+In so doing, the PCPNDT created a pressing ethical and justice issue – access to an appropriate healthcare technology.

 Would ultrasound be beneficial in rural India?

-The entire ethical argument that there is a justice component to lack of access to ultrasound hinges on the question of whether ultrasound is effective and beneficial in settings like rural India.
+The entire ethical argument that there is a justice component to lack of access to ultrasound hinges on whether ultrasound is effective and beneficial in settings like rural India.